sbents/flu-scenario-modeling-hub/data-processed/README.md

     YYYY-MM-DD

-Model projections will have an associated `model_projection_date` that corresponds to the day the projection was made.
+Model projections will have an associated `model_projection_date` that correspond to the start date for scenarios (first date of simulated transmission/outcomes).
+The "model_projection_date" and date in the filename should correspond.

 For week-ahead model projections with `model_projection_date` of Sunday or Monday of EW12, a 1 week ahead projection corresponds to EW12 and should have `target_end_date` of the Saturday of EW12.
 For week-ahead projections with `model_projection_date` of Tuesday through Saturday of EW12, a 1 week ahead projection corresponds to EW13 and should have `target_end_date` of the Saturday of EW13.
 A week-ahead projection should represent the total number of incident deaths or hospitalizations within a given epiweek (from Sunday through Saturday, inclusive) or the cumulative number of deaths reported on the Saturday of a given epiweek.
 Model projection dates in the Flu Scenario Modeling Hub are equivelent to the forecast dates in the [COVID-19 Forecast Hub](https://covid19forecasthub.org/).